openspending/spendingstories/README.md

     mysql>  CREATE DATABASE IF NOT EXISTS `<database_name>` DEFAULT CHARACTER SET `utf8` COLLATE `utf8_unicode_ci`;
     mysql> \q

-Currently, the dataset backend is sqlite3, very easy to use for development.
-You can change it by _mysql_, _postgres_ or _oracle_.

-2. Syncing the database
+**b.
+Syncing the database  **

-To create the tables in the database and put some data like categories and currency, please run and provide asked informations
+To create the tables in the database and put some data like categories and currencies, please run and provide asked informations

 ```bash
 python manage.py syncdb && python manage.py migrate